evcc-io/evcc/README.md

 **NOTE:** Opening the wall box **must** only be done by certified professionals.
 The box **must** be disconnected from mains before opening.

-#### KEBA preparation

-KEBA chargers require UDP function to be enabled with DIP switch 1.3 = `ON`, see KEBA installation manual.

 ### Meter